WebReflection/vanilla-elements/README.md

   <summary><strong>What is the benefit of using this module?</strong></summary>
   <div>

-The feature detection for builtin extends is both ugly and not really Web friendly.
+Beside solving this [long outstanding bug](https://github.com/whatwg/html/issues/5782) out of the box, the feature detection for builtin extends is both ugly and not really Web friendly.

 One could simply include [@ungap/custom-elements](https://github.com/ungap/custom-elements#readme) polyfill on top of each page and call it a day, but I wanted to have only the missing part, builtin extends, embedded in a module, and this helper is perfect for that purpose.